 When using a decompressing tool, there is a way to specify a different directory for the extracted files.
-This guide will discuss how to create archive files and extract the contents to specific directories using unzip and tar in Linux.
+This guide will discuss how to create archive files and extract the contents to specific directories using unzip et tar in Linux.

 Extracting zip Files

 The zip files are created using zip, a cross-platform compression and packaging utility that allows specifying the compression levels, ranging from 1 to 9.

 When using zip to create zip files, the extracted files are stored in the current directory.
 Let’s create zip files in the current directory, then extract the contents to a different location.

 In our case, we are compressing different files and folders.
 Our zip file name is example1.zip.
 The following command will be:

 $ zip example1.zip *.txt *.bin names details

 Our zip file is ready and is currently in the /Documents directory.
 If we were to extract it without specifying the path, the following command would be:

 However, let’s specify the path and extract the file contents to /Downloads directory.
 Furthermore, you must add the -d flag to specify the path.
 Now, the syntax is:

 $ unzip [zip-file] -d /path/directory